 Interestingly enough, Oregon still offers a way for those with no college credit to become a CPA.
-If you have graduated with high school diploma and have two years of experience in public accounting, you are eligible to sit for the CPA examination.
+If you have graduated with high school diploma and have two years of experience in public accounting, you are eligible to sit for the CPA Exam.

 Since your experience is vital to your application, make sure that you are diligent in accounting for it.
-First off, you must verify that you have a minimum of 2 years in full-time employment under a licensed CPA.
+First off, you must verify that you have a minimum of 2 years in full-time employment under a licensed Certified Public Accountant CPA.
 During your time, make sure that you note how you use accounting skills such as:

 - Financial reporting

 Your supervisor should be prepared to sign off, in a notarized document, for all of your experience.
 The state boards will contact them individually to verify your tenure in accounting.

 While this is an intriguing option, confer with your employer as to how you can be best prepared to take the CPA Exam.
 Since the rate to pass the CPA Exam is around, or below, 50%, you may need to take some college-level coursework to prepare.
 At a minimum, seek out an accredited review course for the test.
 This will help solidify your knowledge and provide you with college credits that you might use later.

 Campus and Online Degree Options in Oregon